 University Visits and Reading Series: I’ve served as a speaker at the New Directions in Writing and Publishing Conference at North Georgia College & State University, where Opa Nobody was chosen as a First-Year Read.
 I’ve also been featured in as a reader at the College of the Holy Cross Reading Series and the University of New Hampshire Reading Series, the River Styx Reading Series in St. Louis, and the Motherhood and Words Festival at the Loft Literary Center in Minneapolis.

-Library Visits: I’ve read at libraries in New Lenox, Illinois and Statesboro, GA and many others, and to many congregations and community organizations.
+Library & Community Visits & Events: I’ve read at libraries in New Lenox, Illinois and Statesboro, GA and many others, and to many congregations and community organizations.
 I’ve conducted workshops on memoir at the Pequot Library in Fairfield (CT), the Darien (CT) Public Library, the Groton (CT) Public Library, the Haddam (CT) Public Library and the Statesboro Public Library (GA).
 In May 2015 I gave a workshop at the Connecticut Authors and Publishers Association annual CAPA-U conference.
 I’ve given webinars for students at Global Academy and for members of the U.S. Pain Foundation.

 I am happy to do book club visits; please email me using the form below, and I’m happy to Skype to discuss a book!